 Who Would Win in a Fight Between an Inland Taipan and a Mongoose?

 A mongoose would win a fight against an inland taipan, but the mongoose might die shortly after winning.
 Mongooses have limited resistance to some snake venom.
-However, these mammals live in Africa; they are not accustomed to the venom of the inland taipan from Oceania.
+However, these mammals live in Africa; they are not accustomed to the venom of the inland taipan from Australia.

 The fight would start as soon as the mongoose notices the snake.
 Most of the time, mongooses use their speed and agility to move around and test the limits of their prey.
 The inland taipan has never fought anything like a mongoose, so it might overextend itself and leave itself open to a bite.

-The mongoose will inevitably find a way to take a bite out of the inland taipan.
+The Mongoose will inevitably find a way to take a bite out of the inland taipan.
 The size differential and the power that this mammal can generate will end the fight quickly.
 However, getting that close to such a quick snake could result in envenomation.

 There are two potential outcomes.
-The mongoose will bite the inland taipan to death without getting bitten.
+The Mongoose will bite the inland taipan to death without getting bitten.
 Otherwise, the mongoose will get bitten in the process of killing the snake, getting a short-lived victory.

 The chances of the inland taipan surviving a tussle with a mongoose, even with its powerful venom, seem somewhat low.